exceptionless/Website/2015-04-06-how-to-add-a-plugin-to-affect-events-in-exceptionless.md

 ## How Can You Use Plugins?

 Can you think of ways that plugins can help your app?
 Are you already building some?
 Let us know what they are and how they help!
 Eventually, we plan on building a library of useful and common plugins that other developers can easily implement.
-The more help we&#8217;ve got, the faster that library will grow!
+The more help we've got, the faster that library will grow!